cjlee112/pygr/doc/rest/reference/downloader.rst

 SourceURL
 ---------
-This class exists solely to be saved in pygr.Data (or any other pickle-based persistence storage) so that unpickling the object will trigger automatic download of a desired URL.
+This class exists solely to be saved in worldbase (or any other pickle-based persistence storage) so that unpickling the object will trigger automatic download of a desired URL.